Acko, a digital insurance provider in India, raises another $65M at a $300M valuation

 Just as Acko partners with companies to provide its insurance, it’s also working with an increasing array of insurers who are looking for better ways to tap consumers in the market.

 “We are thrilled to support Acko in its mission to become the leading digital insurer in India.
-In addition to their innovative direct-to-consumer strategy, Varun and his team have taken a creative approach by developing impactful distribution partnerships that allow millions of customers to protect assets that are meaningful to them,” said Karim Hirji, Senior Vice-President of Intact Ventures.
+In addition to their innovative direct-to-consumer strategy, Varun and his team have taken a creative approach by developing impactful distribution partnerships that allow millions of customers to protect assets that are meaningful to them,” said Karim Hirji, senior vice president of Intact Ventures.
 “We are excited to offer our expertise and partner with a company that shares our vision of creating simple and transparent new-age customer centric insurance products.”

 Earlier today, I posted a story about Drivezy and how it was raising a lot of money to double down on building its car-sharing network out of India.
-One of the gaps in the market for it is that only seven percent of Indians actually own vehicles.
+One of the gaps in the market for it is that only 7 percent of Indians actually own vehicles.
 Interestingly, that’s a number that Dua thinks is a great start.

 “Seven percent is still very large in India given the size of the population,” he said.
 “It’s the fourth largest auto market in the world, and the auto insurance space is likely to be worth $10 billion usd in the next several years.
 That’s big size for a company like us.”